3 Days Touring Tokyo

 TO: Shibuya Sky (14階・45階・46階・屋上 2 Chome-24-12 Shibuya, Shibuya City, Tokyo 150-6145, Japan)

-TRANSPORTATION: walk 6 min to Yoyogi Station → Shibuya Station via Local For Shibuya / Shinagawa (Counter-Clockwise) Yamanote Line, then walk another 4 min to the viewpoint (5 min, 2 stops, ¥150)
+TRANSPORTATION: Yoyogi Station → Shibuya Station via Local For Shibuya / Shinagawa (Counter-Clockwise) Yamanote Line (5 min, 2 stops, ¥150)

 Woman enjoying the night view of Tokyo skyline from a restaurant.

-To step outside you’ll need to secure any bags in a locker for a fee of ¥100-300, but this small price to pay is undoubtedly worth the unparalleled vantage point you’re soon granted of the sprawling cityscape including landmarks like Tokyo Tower, Tokyo Skytree, and even Mount Fuji on clear days.
-Watching the organized chaos of thousands of people walking below is a mesmerizing experience to be had from the sleek and modern observation deck, topped with an open-air sky stage allowing you to feel the breeze and enjoy an unobstructed view of the sky and city.
-A rooftop bar offers cocktails if you’d like to start the festivities early and pre-game your upcoming dinner, while occasional light shows project dancing beams of light to further illuminate Tokyo at night.
+To step outside, you’ll need to secure any bags in a locker for ¥100 - 300, but this small price to pay is undoubtedly worth the unparalleled vantage point you’re soon granted of the sprawling cityscape, including landmarks like Tokyo Tower, Tokyo Skytree, and even Mount Fuji on clear days.
+Watching the organized chaos of thousands of people walking below is a mesmerizing experience to be had from the sleek and modern observation deck, topped with an open-air sky stage allowing you to feel the breeze and enjoy an unobstructed view of the sky and city beyond.
+A rooftop bar requiring reservations in advance offers cocktails if you’d like to start the festivities early and pre-game your upcoming dinner, while occasional light shows project dancing beams to further illuminate Tokyo at night.

 Pro Tip: